SMART CABLES

 Flexible instrumentation

-Pioneering first SMART cable deployment
+Pioneering 1st SMART cable deployment

 We succesfully deployed 21 km of SMART cable with fully instrumented repeaters in the Western Ionian Sea in 2023